WTCN-computational-anatomy-group/shape-toolbox/README.md

 This software implements a statistical shape model based on diffeomorphic transforms.

-Learning shape parameters &ndash; _i.e._, a mean shape (or template) and a principal space of deformation &ndash; from a series of 2D or 3D images is cast as a maximum _a posterori_ inferrence problem in a graphical model.
+Learning shape parameters &ndash; _i.e._, a mean shape (or template) and a principal space of deformation &ndash; from a series of 2D or 3D images is cast as a maximum _a posterori_ inference problem in a graphical model.

 This repository contains core functions and executable scripts written in Matlab.